martaaliu/martaaliu/README.md

 - ⚡ Fun fact: ...
 -->

-### 🎓 I am an MSc Information Studies: Data Science student at the University of Amsterdam.
+### 🎓 I am an MSc Information Studies: Data Science student at the University of Amsterdam

-- 👷‍♀️ I have also graduated with an MEng with Honours in Civil Engineering from the University of Nottingham.
+- 🏗️ I have also graduated with an MEng with Honours in Civil Engineering from the University of Nottingham.

 - 👩‍🎓 I’m currently working on my Data Science Master Thesis, which deals with topics such as machine learning, NLP, transformers (BERT, DistilBERT), multi-class text classification, and zero-shot learning.